15 Interesting Benefits of Arrowroot

 May Improve Heart Health

 The significant levels of potassium found in arrowroot may mean that it can be a definite line of defense against heart-related issues.
-Potassium is a vasodilator, meaning that it relaxes the tension in the blood vessels and arteries, thereby lowering blood pressure and reducing your risk of atherosclerosis, heart attacks, and strokes.
+Potassium is a vasodilator, meaning that it relaxes the tension in the blood vessels and arteries, thereby lowering blood pressure and helping to maintain a healthy heart.
 Potassium might also be known as a cognitive enhancer, promoting the flow of oxygenated blood to the brain.
 [5] [6]

 May Be Safe For Infants